justinj8/Machine-Learning_Project/README.md

 ## Project Outline:
-Using the Natural Language Processing features to feed into a machine learning model that will predict movement of stock prices & percent change in global markets.
+Using the Natural Language Processing features (sentiment & emotions) to feed into a machine learning model that will predict movement of stock prices & percent change in global markets.

 ## Research Questions to Answer